foxitsoftware/cordova-plugin-foxitpdf/README.md

 ## IOS Quirks

-The first argument to the preiview method, currently only supports absolute paths to incoming files.
+The first argument in the preview method currently only supports absolute paths for incoming files.

 You can obtain the absolute path to the file using the method provided by the [cordova-plugin-file] (https://github.com/apache/cordova-plugin-file) plugin.